David Ragan: 2018

-2019: Final season
+2019: Final full-time season

-On November 27, 2018, it was announced Ragan would return for a sixth season with FRM to drive the No. 38 in 2019.
-A strong run at the 2019 Daytona 500 for the No. 38 team was ruined by a late-race accident that relegated them to a 30th-place finish, but the team rebounded the next weekend at Atlanta with a 16th-place finish.
-The Las Vegas weekend gave Ragan his best starting spot in several years, as the No. 38 lined up on the outside of the third row in 6th after a stellar qualifying performance.
-At the 2019 Coca-Cola 600 at Charlotte, Ragan and the No. 38 team enjoyed their best race in quite some time, running in the Top 10 all race and leading in the late stages before fading to 15th at the finish after a late-race restart.
+On November 27, 2018, it was announced that Ragan would return for a sixth season with FRM to drive the No. 38 in 2019.
+A strong run at the 2019 Daytona 500 for the No. 38 team was ruined by a late-race accident that relegated them to a thirtieth-place finish, but the team rebounded the next weekend at Atlanta with a sixteenth-place finish.
+The Las Vegas weekend gave Ragan his best starting spot in several years, as the No. 38 lined up on the outside of the third row in sixth after a stellar qualifying performance.
+At the 2019 Coca-Cola 600 at Charlotte, Ragan and the No. 38 team enjoyed their best race in quite some time, running in the top-ten all race and leading in the late stages before fading to fifteenth at the finish after a late-race restart.

 On August 14, 2019, Ragan announced that he would be retiring from full-time competition to focus on his family.
 At Kansas, Ragan qualified second, his team's best qualifying effort on a non-restrictor plate track, behind pole-sitter Daniel Hemric.